mijanul/rnd-medusajs-my-medusa-store/RESOURCE_BASED_PERMISSIONS.md

 ### ✅ Scalability

-- Easy to add new resources
+- Easy to add new resource-management
 - Clear pattern to follow
 - Maintainable as system grows